December (The Waterboys song): Critical reception

 On its release as a single, Betty Page of Record Mirror commented, "Whimper, whimper.
 This week's 90th moody, tremulous ballad with lashings of tearful vibrato and acoustic twelve-strings.
 A record to sit down and listen to as the leaves fall, it informs us that 'December is the cool month'.
 Oh really?"
 Barney Hoskyns of New Musical Express gave the single a rating of six out of ten.
 He described it as a "big acoustic anatomy of melancholy" and added that it was "too long and involved for a single, but nice all the same".
 Jim Whiteford of the Kilmarnock Standard described the song as a "mid-tempo number" which is "heavily but effectively produced to give a rich sound around the slightly muffled vocal lead" and added that "the Bible story is there if you listen".
 He concluded that the song was "very hummable" and could have top 40 potential.
+Hugh Fielder of Sounds believed the song to be "even more potent" than "A Girl Called Johnny" and summarised, "Shimmering sounds and haunting vocals that characterise the Waterboys perfectly."

 Allan Jones of Melody Maker wrote, "The Waterboys continue to wallow in a senseless melodrama.
 They expect the world to be too traumatic, are disappointed when their daily dramas don't match the sketches in their imagination: they exaggerate, and so they're unbelievable."
 Sunie of Number One considered "December" to be "a dispiriting little thing" and added, "The Waterboys have a singer who can't sing but clearly thinks he can.
 Their music is drippy modern rock, like U2 with the fire put out, and the song is an early bid for the religious Christmas hit."
 In 1984, U2 singer Bono included "December" in a list of his top ten records of 1983 for Rolling Stone.

 In a review of the mini-album edition of The Waterboys, Diana Valois of The Morning Call considered the song to be "about coming of age" and noted the "fat and flavorful guitar work".
 Parke Puterbaugh of Rolling Stone described "December" as a "longish song, more meditative though no less inquisitive, as Scott, like Van Morrison, goes looking for the proverbial lion in the soul".